10 Myths About Owning a Home

 The economic math of buying versus renting is unique to each individual and their circumstances.
 While it’s true that for many people buying a home is a long-term win, that’s not the case for every buyer.

 The plain fact is that there is no one rule that applies to every person in every situation.
 Bust this myth by taking the time to research, and make the choice that’s the best match for your specific budget, goals and preferences.
-One of the best places to start is this state-by-state breakdown of the pros and cons of buying vs. renting.

 A House Needs to Breathe

 One of the most long-lived of homeownership myths is that you shouldn’t interfere with drafts or air penetration because houses need to “breathe.”
 Well, a house doesn’t need to breathe but it does need to be able to dry out, vent any combustion fumes and provide the people who live in it with fresh, circulating air.
+Here are a few myths about the history of your house.

 Often referred to as “tight” houses, construction that limits air infiltration is perfectly acceptable with modern building science by pulling in and circulating air in a strategic fashion.
 More to the point, don’t let a desire to allow for a breathable home prevent you from basic maintenance like sealing up drafts around windows and doors.
 A little bit of common sense and some simple research will help make sure that you’re not creating a staid air pocket that might encourage moisture retention.
 Of course, if your home already struggles with mold or mildew, it’s important to get started remedying the issue ASAP!
 Here’s a solid primer on combating mold and mildew.